Financial Aid

 Dropping or Adding Credits

-When an award letter is prepared for you, the Financial Aid Office has reviewed what you reported on the FAFSA (application) and the Student Data Form and funded you at the level you indicated.
+When a financial aid offer is prepared for you, the Financial Aid Office has reviewed what you reported on the FAFSA (application) and the Student Data Form and funded you at the level you indicated.
 At the time of disbursement, your credit load and Satisfactory Progress status is reviewed.
 Coordination with the Registrar’s Office, Business Office and Financial Aid Office will dictate whether or not aid can be released or adjusted.
 Not all award amounts are affected by changes in enrollment.
 If your award is affected, you will be notified.

 Disbursement of your aid is based upon the number of credits for which you are enrolled at the time your aid is disbursed.
-Your award letter will indicate this information.
+Your financial aid offer will indicate this information.
 If you add credits after your financial aid has been disbursed, you may be entitled to additional funds.
 You should check with the Financial Aid Office for a review of your funding level.

 If you drop credits after all your financial aid funds have been disbursed, including a retroactive drop of credits, you may have received funds that you were not entitled to receive.
 You will receive a bill for any overpayments that may occur.